CRedit360/WorkflowSchema/README.md

 WorkflowSchema
 ==============

-WorkflowSchema is an iOS framework which allows you to define MVC workflows in XML.
+WorkflowSchema is an iOS framework which allows you to define app workflows in XML.

 Setup
 -----